 Influenced by the cultural shifts that technology creates, this series of fiber installations—The Masquerades of the Soft Machines— imagines a future dystopia warped by technology.
-The surreptitious collection of personal data has led to a humanity controlled by the machine.
+The surreptitious collection of personal data has led to humanity controlled by the machine.
 Luciferins is one project in this series.

 Luciferins is inspired by bioluminescent marine organisms & the plethora of invisible network traffic that surrounds us.
 As viewers walk through the hanging fiber structures, graphical animations appear.
 Graphical portals open showing invisible network communications.
 Field recordings interlaced with shortwave radio recordings play in the 7-channel sound system.